elegantalchemist/literaryclock/README.md

 ```

 * This should be total extent of SSH/terminal needed - adding timelit.sh to a one minute cronjob
-* Once the kindle has rebooted, shift (and release) and C should start the clock.
+* Once the kindle has rebooted and given a minute to be fully running, shift (and release) and C should start the clock.
+* This project disables the metadata function so no buttons at all should affect the clock running.
+If the battery runs out, charging it will put it right back in clock mode.
+Shift (and release) and C while the clock is running will reboot the kindle out of clock mode and back to normal mode - perfectly usable as a normal kindle with books all kept where they are - this whole project is non-destructive to your Kindle.

 ## Credits
 * The original project instructables by tjaap - https://www.instructables.com/Literary-Clock-Made-From-E-reader/